-Tear duct blockage means that there is a blockage of the tiny channels (ducts) that drain tears from the inside corner of the eye into the nose.
+Tear duct blockage means that there is a blockage of the tiny channels (ducts) that drain tears from the inside corner of the eye into the side of nose.
 These tiny channels are known as the tear duct (also called the nasolacrimal duct).

 A blocked tear duct is common in babies.
 The blockage is usually only because the tear duct hasn't had enough time to develop properly.
 Once the tear duct has fully developed, the problem goes away, often within just a few weeks or months after birth.
 However, there are some complications to look out for in the meantime.